Proudly Serving Buffalo, Niagara Falls, Rochester & Nearby1-833-935-5626

 Installing a sump pump and waterproofing system is the least disruptive and most effective way to keep a basement dry - and keep it dry all the time!

 The following are steps our basement waterproofing technicians take when installing a sump pump system in your home.
 At Frank's Basement Systems, our certified basement waterproofers can install a complete sump pump system in just one visit to your home!

-For a FREE sump pump installation estimate in Western New York, including Cheektowaga, West Seneca, Dunkirk, Buffalo, Niagara Falls, Lockport and other nearby areas, call or e-mail us today!
+For a FREE sump pump installation estimate in Western New York, including Cheektowaga, West Seneca, Dunkirk, Buffalo, Niagara Falls, Rochester and other nearby areas, call or e-mail us today!

 First, a sump pump pit is excavated for the liner and pump to be placed in.
 This protects your sump pump from the mud and debris around the pump pit.

 It's important that the sump pit is large enough, but not too large.
 When placed in a small pit, a sump pump can pump water out faster than it can fill the liner, causing them to turn on and off quickly and burn out sooner.
 Sump pits that are too large tend to go too deeply into the ground, pumping out water far below your home, causing unnecessary work and electricity usage.